rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

     <span class="p">]</span>
 </pre></div>

-When RLMeta is invoked without arguments, the `--compile` option is assumed with a value of `-` which stands for stdin.
+When the compiler is invoked without arguments, the `--compile` option is assumed with a value of `-` which stands for stdin.

 The generated Python code for a grammar depends on a support library.
 The `--support` option can be used to generate that library: